 Senate, House at odds over big Medicaid cuts

-In place of the Senate’s Medicaid cuts, Sen. Gordon Smith’s (R-Ore.) amendment establishes a commission to work with the Bush administration and the nation’s governors to explore policy changes to slow the program's growth.
-The 23-member, bipartisan commission would be charged with reviewing the long-term goals, populations served, financial sustainability, interaction with Medicare and safety-net providers, and quality of care provided in the Medicaid program.
-It would make recommendations after one year, in 2007
+In place of Medicaid cuts, the Senate passed Sen. Gordon Smith's, R-Ore., amendment establishing a commission to work with the Bush administration and the nation's governors to explore policy changes to slow the program's growth.
+The 23-member bipartisan commission would review the long-term goals, population served, financial sustainability, and quality of care provided by Medicaid and make recommendations for changes to the program for FY 2007.

 On the House side, Rep. Heather Wilson, R-N.M., also introduced a bill to establish a bipartisan commission on Medicaid.
 Her bill, H.R.
 985, has 135 co-sponsors and bipartisan support, said Kay Cox, CEO of AAHomecare.

 "Both the House and Senate are saying lets study the issue more carefully before we make drastic cuts," said Cox.
 "They realize that this issue needs to be driven by health policy and by what is in the best interest of the patient, not by the budget deficit."

 Unfortunately, the juxtaposition of the Senate and House proposals could mean the issue will never come out of conference, said Gallagher.